What is a self-managed strata?

-Self-managed condo buildings, where the strata council runs the building instead of a professional management company, can be attractive to buyers because they typically carry lower strata fees.
+A self-managed strata is where the strata council runs the building instead of a professional management company.
+Self-managed strata condo buildings can be attractive to buyers because they typically carry lower strata fees.
 Professionally managed strata buildings are more prevalent but older smaller buildings or new homes on a cul-de-sac may be self managed if they have common areas or gardens.

 Hiring a professional management company with a 24/7 emergency hotline means an extra cost for owners to absorb.
 But a self-managed building can mean more time and effort for the strata council members because they don't have the support of a professional property manager.

 Self-managed strata financing